February 7, 2018

 — Natasha Loder (@natashaloder) February 1, 2018

-On the other end are crypto miners, who’ll steal currency from its owners’ unsecured computers.
-“Mining for crypto is king right now,” Tyler Moffitt, Webroot’s Senior Threat Research Analyst, tells me.
-And the industry is rife with snake oil salesmen hoping to inflate the bubble ever bigger, a phenomenon Wired’s Erin Griffith covered last week in an article that looked at a staged debate that doubled as an exercise in crypto recruitment.
+On the other end are crypto miners and cryptojackers, who'll steal electricity from its third parties' unsecured computers in order to generate more cryptocurrency.
+“Mining for crypto is king right now,” Tyler Moffitt, Webroot's Senior Threat Research Analyst, tells me.
+And the industry is rife with snake oil salesmen hoping to inflate the bubble ever bigger, a phenomenon Wired's Erin Griffith covered last week in an article that looked at a staged debate that doubled as an exercise in crypto recruitment.

 By now, the fact that cryptocurrency is suffering from fluctuation that could undermine its entire purpose is a concern well-known enough that those hoping to get their own cryptocurrencies or tokens off the ground are addressing it head first.